Michael D. Coe

 Michael Douglas Coe (May 14, 1929 – September 25, 2019) was an American archaeologist, anthropologist, epigrapher, and author.
 He is known for his research on pre-Columbian Mesoamerica, particularly the Maya, and was among the foremost Mayanists of the late twentieth century.
 He specialised in comparative studies of ancient tropical forest civilizations, such as those of Central America and Southeast Asia.
 He held the chair of Charles J. MacCurdy Professor of Anthropology, Emeritus, Yale University, and was curator emeritus of the Anthropology collection in the Peabody Museum of Natural History, where he had been curator from 1968 to 1994.

 Coe authored a number of popular works for the non-specialist audience, several of which were best-selling and much reprinted, such as The Maya (1966) and Breaking the Maya Code (1992).
-With Rex Koontz, he co-authored the book Mexico: From the Olmecs to the Aztecs published in 1962.
+With Rex Koontz, he co-authored the book Mexico: From the Olmecs to the Aztecs, published in 1962.

 Early life and education

-Coe was the son of designer Clover Simonton and banker William Rogers Coe.
-He attended Fay School in Southborough, Massachusetts, and St. Paul’s School, Concord, New Hampshire.
-Graduated from Harvard College in 1950, he then received his Ph.D. in anthropology from the Harvard Graduate School of Arts & Sciences in 1959.
-Shortly after commencing his graduate studies program there, in 1955 he married Sophie Dobzhansky, the daughter of the noted evolutionary biologist and Russian émigré Theodosius Dobzhansky.
+Coe was born in New York City, the son of designer Clover Simonton and banker William Rogers Coe.
+He attended Fay School in Southborough, Massachusetts, and St. Paul’s School in Concord, New Hampshire.
+He graduated from Harvard College in 1950, and he received his PhD in anthropology from the Harvard Graduate School of Arts and Sciences in 1959.

+In 1955, shortly after commencing his graduate studies program at Harvard University, he married Sophie Dobzhansky, the daughter of the noted evolutionary biologist and Russian émigré Theodosius Dobzhansky.
 She was then an undergraduate anthropology student at Radcliffe College.
 Sophie translated the work of Russian mayanist Yuri Knorozov, The Writing of the Maya Indians (1967).
 Knorozov based his studies on De Landa's phonetic alphabet and is credited with originally breaking the Maya code.

 Coe's brother, William Robertson Coe II, was also a prominent Mayanist, associated with the University of Pennsylvania.
 The two brothers had a falling-out in the 1960s and rarely spoke of each other afterward.

-During the Korean War, Coe worked as a CIA case officer and as a part of a front organization, Western Enterprises (西方公司), in Taiwan, as part of efforts to counter the influence of the Mao regime in China.
+During the Korean War, Coe worked as a CIA case officer and as a part of a front organization, Western Enterprises in Taiwan, as part of efforts to counter the influence of the Mao Zedong regime in China.